CS133JS Beginning Programming: JavaScript

 One way to compare strings to see if they match is to use a Regular Expression object, this object is a part of the JavaScript language, and something similar exists in almost every other programming language.

-Defined with forward slashes: let pattern1 = /matchThis/;
+Defined with forward slashes: const pattern1 = /matchThis/;

 The real power is in finding partial matches.
 Regular expressions are a powerful way to find matches for complex patterns in a string.